Achifaifa/xi/docs/running.md

 # Running xi

-The following modes are supported
+## Dependencies

+ * Python
+ * Pygame

+## Supported game modes

 ### Human vs Human

-Simply launch `xi`  and play using the mouse.
+Launch `xi` and play using the mouse.
 Touchscreens may or may not be supported.

 ### Human vs AI